 When is my child ready to face forward in a car seat?

-- The American Academy of Pediatrics advises parents and caregivers to keep their child in a rear-facing car seat until 2 years old, or until she reaches the maximum height and weight for his seat.
+- The American Academy of Pediatrics advises parents and caregivers to keep their child in a rear-facing car seat until she reaches the maximum height or weight for her seat.

 - Your child has outgrown the infant carrier seat if she exceeds the manufacturer's height and weight limits.
 Once she has outgrown her infant carrier seat, she can remain rear-facing in a convertible seat.